sjp38/helloworld_linux_kernel_module/README.md

 Hello World, Linux Kernel Module
 ================================

-A simple example code for Linux kernel module programming.
+A simple examples for Linux kernel module programming.

 Build
 -----

 `/lib/modules/$(shell uname -r)/build` directory should be prepared.
-If ready, just use the command:
+If ready, move to subdirectory containing Makefile and:

 ```
 $ make